appcelerator-archive/appc.arrowdb/README.md

 This is a API Builder connector to ACS.

 > This software is pre-release and not yet ready for usage.
 Please don't use this just yet while we're working through testing and finishing it up.
 Once it's ready, we'll make an announcement about it.

-To install:
+## Installation

 ```bash
 $ appc install appc.acs --save
 ```

+## Usage

 Reference the connector in your model.